CalumCJ/Spatial-Saturator/README.md

 # Spatial-Saturator

-JUCE plug-in designed to widen the stereo image and enhance the bass of the incoming audio stream through applying filters to the mids and sides of the signal.
+JUCE plug-in designed to widen the stereo image and enhance the bass of the incoming audio stream through applying processing to the mids and sides of the signal.

 Secondly a waveshaper saturator is applied to give it some more sonic "beef".